-- A Pastoral Support Plan (PSP) where the Year Leader, parents/carers and student will meet once a fortnight to review progress against targets set to improve behaviour. - A Child in Need plan a more detailed plan involving outside agencies designed to help the student and their family succeed and to keep a child, who is often facing difficult circumstances, safe. - A strategy guide produced with parents/carers and the student informing staff of the best way to help the student learn. - A daily report card, where teachers grade a student's behaviour each lesson on a four-point scale. - Temporarily moving class or removal from the current class to work in the Hub (rooms 38 and 39) or the Behaviour Recovery Room to allow time for the student to deal with problems and improve behaviour.
+• A Pastoral Support Plan (PSP) where the Year Leader, parents/carers and student will meet once a fortnight to review progress against targets set to improve behaviour.

-• In certain circumstances make small amendments to the curriculum.
+- A student need plan produced with parents/carers and the student informing staff of the best way to help the student learn and communicated with staff. - A daily report card, where teachers grade a student's behaviour each lesson on. - Temporarily moving class or removal from the current class to work in the Hub (rooms 38 and 39) or the Behaviour Recovery Room to allow time for the student to reflect, and improve behaviour. - In certain circumstances make small amendments to the curriculum.